maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 Once the authorisation request is received, the Authenticator sends an authorisation response using the system URI mechanism.
 The system matches the URI scheme to the application and launches the application passing the URI as an argument.

-Check Helpers file in example code to understand how we can register a custom URL protocol to open app using custom URI.
+Check the `Helpers` class in example code to understand how you can register a custom URI scheme for an application.

 **5. Send `AuthReq` to the Authenticator**

-Once the `AuthReq` instance is initialised it is then used to generate the authorisation request and send it to the Authenticator using the following code, let us implement this in the`AuthenticationWithBrowserAsync()` function present in the `Authentication` class:
+Once the `AuthReq` instance is initialised it is then used to generate the authorisation request and send it to the Authenticator using the following code, let us implement this in the `AuthenticationWithBrowserAsync()` function present in the `Authentication` class:

 ```csharp
 var encodedReq = await Helpers.GenerateEncodedAppRequestAsync();